YusseffRuiz/GA_VRP/README.md

-# GA_VRP
+# VRP Solutions

+On the main File we will find two options, if we choose option 0, the VRP will be solved via Genetic Algorithms, option 1 = Ant Colony Optimization.
-Genetic Algorithm adapted for Vehicle Routing Problems, based on PariseC code
+Both algorithms based on PariseC code

-# Parameters
- - :param filepath:Xlsx file path
- - :param outputFile: Xlsx output file path for results, giving optimized values and the order for the destinations
- - :param epochs:Number of Iterations
- - :param pc:Crossover probability
- - :param pm:Mutation probability
- - :param popsize:Population size
- - :param n_select:Number of excellent individuals selected
- - :param v_cap:Vehicle capacity, how much every vechicle can carry
- - :param opt_type:Optimization type:
-      - 0:Minimize the number of vehicles,1:Minimize travel distance
+## Requirements
 In the Excel File:
  - id: the number of location to be visited by the store
  - id = 0 : The depot location
  - x and y coordinates: coordinates of each location, will be used to calculate distance